ibm-cloud-docs/AnalyticsEngine/faqs-operations.md

 ## Can I monitor the cluster?
 {: faq}

 Can I configure alerts?
-Ambari components can be monitored by  using the built-in Ambari metrics alerts (in the `Hadoop and Spark` pack).
+Ambari components can be monitored by  using the built-in Ambari metrics alerts.

 ## How do I scale my cluster?
 {: faq}